Akshay2996/Weather-app/README.md

   npm run start
 ```

-**Note:** Create your API keys on the API website to make the API work.
+**Note:** Get your API keys from the API website and store it in .env file.
+Sample given.